bmichini/nandirl/README.md

 # nandirl
 Real-life hardware implementation of a the nand2tetris "Hack" computer architecture.

-##Chapter 0: nand2tetris and the "Hack" computer architecture
+## Chapter 0: nand2tetris and the "Hack" computer architecture
 Some background on the computer project: The design is based on a free online course [https://www.nand2tetris.org/](https://www.nand2tetris.org/) that guides students through the architecture of a simple computer based on NAND gates, which the authors have named the "Hack" computer.
 If you're wondering what a NAND gate is, [this is a good place to start](https://logic.ly/lessons/nand-gate/).
 The course subsequently takes students through the software implementation of Tetris for the Hack computer design.
 The course is awesome and I highly recommend it to anyone who wants to learn how computers work from the ground up.
 That said, there is no actual hardware and instead the computer is "implemented" using software that simulates hardware.
 The instructors don't focus on how you would build this computer in real life, and I haven't been able to find anyone on the internet who has actually done it.
 Hence I've named my project "nandirl".

 I figured a high-level overview of the computer architecture would be helpful to understand how all the components I'll be talking about will ultimately fit together.
 Check out the course for a better explanation (it assumes no previous technical training or computer knowledge).

+Side note: Inspired by Apollo Guidance Computer

 In subsequent chapters I'll be building out each one of the major components in this architecture.
 A preview is below!